mikaelvesavuori/figma-plugin-framebrowser/README.md

 ![Opening the URL](framebrowser-demo-3.jpg)
 _Opening the URL_

-- Change...
+- Change the URL to something else...

 ![Editing the URL](framebrowser-demo-4.jpg)
 _Editing the URL_

-- ...and go somewhere else!
+- ...and go there instead!

 ![New site opened](framebrowser-demo-5.jpg)
 _New site opened_